 Bike the Night

 Mayor of Providence Jorge Elorza bikes to work almost every day, and he wants to share that experience with you!
-On the first Thursday of every quarter, join Mayor Elorza and the Rhode Island Bicycel Coalition for an evening ride that showcases different neighborhoods of Providence.
-Bring your bike, a helmet, and front and rear lights to City Hall, and enjoy this slow ride for all experience levels!
+On the first Thursday of every quarter, join Mayor Elorza and the Rhode Island Bicycle Coalition for an evening ride that showcases different neighborhoods of Providence.
+Bring your bike*, a helmet, and front and rear lights to Burnside Park, and enjoy this slow ride for all experience levels!

 Bike the Night is a volunteer-run event and can’t happen without your help!
 If you would like to help with future rides, Contact Us.
 Include “Bike the Night” in the subject and information about how you would like to contribute.